ELeeAstro/gCMCRT/README.md

 do_phase - .True. = calculate an emission phase curve using `n_phase`; .False. = use the single `viewphi`/`viewthet` value from the experiment namelist.

-do_eclipse - .True. = include eclipse/occultation geometry during phase-curve emission calculations.
+do_eclipse - .True. = include secondary eclipse/occultation geometry during phase-curve emission calculations.
+Partial occultations are masked in the per-phase image plane.

 n_phase - Number of phases to calculate (= 1 for single phase)